Apply to appeal the decision of a condominium dispute officer (Form 27)

 - The Registrar of Condominiums dates the Notice of Appeal (your completed application), assigns a condominium appeals officer to your appeal and returns your Notice of Appeal (your completed application).

-- You need to send a copy of the Notice of Appeal and all supporting documents to the respondent by registered mail or personally deliver them by the deadline on the Notice of Appeal.
+- You need to serve a copy of the Notice of Appeal and all supporting documents to the respondent by registered mail or personally deliver them by the deadline on the Notice of Appeal.
 If you’re having difficulty delivering the notice, you should contact the condominium appeals officer to ask for an extension of time or directions on how else you can deliver the document.

 - You need to return a copy of the notice and supporting documents (with the sworn Affidavit of Service completed) to the condominium appeals officer within 10 days of delivering them to the respondent.
 If you don’t, your application could be withdrawn.

-- The respondent needs to send a written response to both you and the condominium appeals officer within 10 days of receiving the notice of appeal.
+- The respondent needs to provide a written response to both you and the condominium appeals officer within 10 days of receiving the notice of appeal.
 If not, the condominium appeals officer might make a decision without the respondent's input.
 The respondent can attach additional documents to the response.

 How long it takes